DKMS-LSL/dr2s/README.md

   cache()
 ```

-Alternatively, the complete pipeline can be run in one go:
+Alternatively, the complete pipeline can be run in one go.
+There are two
+available pipelines, one for the standard run (SR), and another for only
+long-read data (LR).
+Which pipeline to run can be configured in the
+config file.

 ``` r
 x$runPipeline()